 Step Two.
 From a position down range of the North/South marks, and keeping the marks lined up, run the boat visually along the Northerly course selected.
 Turn the port/starboard compensator (slot is facing starboard) until the compass reads correctly.

 Step Three.
-Simply repeat steps 1 & 2, except this time, using an East/West course and the fore/aft compensator (slot is facing aft).
+Simply repeat steps 1 & 2, except this time, using an East/West course and the fore/aft compensator

 EXAMPLE